PrinceNasit/Resume-Parser/README.md

    pip install -r requirements.txt
    ```
 4. Prepare Data:
-   Place your resumes in any format (e.g., PDF, DOCX, LETEX, HTML)  in the current folder.
-Remove any existing contents in this folder.
+   Place your resumes in any format (e.g., PDF, DOCX, LATEX, HTML)  in the current folder.
+Remove any existing content in this folder.

 5. Run the project:
    Open the ResumeRevealer.ipynb file in Jupyter Notebook or JupyterLab.
-   Run all the cells and you will get you output .json file.
+   Run all the cells and you will get you output .txt file.

 Python version is 3.11.4.

-You can download dataset from given link : [Dataset](https://drive.google.com/drive/folders/1Pko8-of2G0smNEGJUq7I2oInJ2-C-ufn?usp=drive_link)
+You can download dataset from given link : [Dataset](https://drive.google.com/drive/folders/1Pko8-of2G0smNEGJUq7I2oInJ2-C-ufn?usp=sharing)